verdaccio/verdaccio/README.md

 When you start a server, it auto-creates a config file that adds one user (password is printed to stdout only once).

-## Using public packages from npm.js / caching
+## Using public packages from npmjs.org

-If some package doesn't exist in the storage, server would forward requests to npmjs.org.
-If npmjs.org is down, we would serve packages from cache pretending that no other packages exist.
-We would download only what's needed (= requested by clients), and this information would be cached forever.
+If some package doesn't exist in the storage, server will try to fetch it from npmjs.org.
+If npmjs.org is down, it serves packages from cache pretending that no other packages exist.
+Sinopia will download only what's needed (= requested by clients), and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.

 Example: if you successfully request express@3.0.1 from this server once, you'll able to do that again (with all it's dependencies) anytime even if npmjs.org is down.
 But say express@3.0.0 will not be downloaded until it's actually needed by somebody.
 And if npmjs.org is offline, this server would say that only express@3.0.1 (= only what's in the cache) is published, but nothing else.